 - 1.1 Elected members and officers both have important but distinct roles.
 The relationship between them has to function effectively in order for them to be able to carry out their respective roles.
-The purpose of this guidance is to offer advice to elected members and officers on how to conduct that relationship in a way that allows both to do their jobs and enhances the reputation of the County Council. - 1.2 Although both elected members and officers depend upon one another to be able to do their respective jobs, elected members, in particular, are reliant upon officers for information and support.
-Because of this all officers need to be aware of their responsibility when called upon to provide support and assistance to elected members to enable them to do their job effectively.
+The purpose of this guidance is to offer advice to elected members and officers on how to conduct that relationship in a way that allows both to do their jobs and protects and enhances the reputation of the County Council. - 1.2 Although both elected members and officers depend upon one another to be able to do their respective jobs, elected members, in particular, are reliant upon officers for information and support.
+Because of this all officers need to be aware of their responsibility when called upon to provide support and assistance to elected members to enable them to do their job effectively. - 1.3 Members and officers may seek advice from the Monitoring Officer on any matter not covered by this Guidance.
+The Guidance should be read alongside other documents relevant to the interaction between members and officers including any relevant legislation and national and local codes of conduct, conditions of service and any procedure for whistleblowing.
+Of particular importance in this context are the codes of conduct for members and officers.
+These codes have direct relevance to many of the issues covered in the Guidance.
+The Planning Codes of Good Practice is also important.